Gold vs silver: 4 key differences to know

 Mining stocks and funds: Some investors see opportunity in owning shares of companies that mine for gold and silver, or mutual funds that hold portfolios of these miners.

-The source of this Morgan Stanley article, Gold vs. Silver: 5 Key Differences You Should Know, was originally published on September 24, 2021.
+The source of this article, Gold vs Silver: 4 Key Differences You Should Know, was published on December 8, 2022.

 How can E*TRADE help?